Generating a synthetic population of individuals in households: Sample-free vs sample-based methods: INTRODUCTION

 In order to compare the methods, the ideal case would be to have a population with complete data available about individuals and households.
 It would allow us to measure precisely the accuracy of each method, in different conditions.
 Unfortunately, we do not have such data.
-In order to put ourseleves in a similar situation, we generate a virtual population and then use it as a reference to compare the selected methods as in \citet{Barthelemy2012}.
+In order to put ourselves in a similar situation, we generate a virtual population and then use it as a reference to compare the selected methods as in \cite{Barthelemy2012}.
+All the algorithms presented in this paper are implemented in JAVA on a desktop machine (PC Intel 2.83 GHz).

 In the first section we formally present the two methods.
 In the second section we present the comparison results.
 Finally, we discuss our results.